 1. Durbar Square:

-Most visitors coming from Kathmandu will come into the city from the west end of Durbar Square.
+Most visitors coming from Kathmandu will go into the city from the west end of Durbar Square.
 A quick stop at the ticket booth for a tourist entry ticket ($15.
 U.S.) and the walk begins.
-What you see will not be a total surprise since you will have already visited Kathmandu’s Durbar Square.
-But as the vendors in the streets of Thamel say – “Same, same…but different!” .
+What you see will not be a total surprise since you have already visited Kathmandu’s Durbar Square.
+But as the vendors in the streets of Thamel say – “Same, same…but different!”.
 Quieter, less chaotic, fewer signs in English – somehow more authentic.